 Phoebe Pylant is a flutist, harpist, pianist, soprano, and composer from the metro Atlanta area.
 She has played piano since 3rd grade, flute since 4th, and harp since 7th.
 She has participated in more than two dozen youth chamber groups as well as the Georgia Music Educators Association All-State Band, All-State Chorus, Georgia Youth Symphony Orchestra, and Atlanta Junior Wind Ensemble.
-She has attended and performed in masterclasses given by Valerie Coleman, Katherine Borst Jones, Robert Dick, Imani Winds, and Jennifer Grim, and has been commissioned twice by flutist Tadeu Coelho and the University of North Carolina School of the Arts woodwind faculty.
+She has attended and performed in masterclasses given by Valerie Coleman, Katherine Borst Jones, Robert Dick, Imani Winds, and Jennifer Grim, and has been commissioned multiple times by University of North Carolina School of the Arts woodwind faculty members.

 Phoebe's creative compositions have been played at many concerts, university degree recitals, and even masterclasses.
 Her works have been recorded by a wide selection of performers and many of these recordings are featured on this website.